 Adult men / post-menopause

-Here's the group the usual rules miss entirely.
-Every whole-blood donation carries off a big chunk of your iron at once, and the U.S. lets you give again before most people have rebuilt it — so committed regular donors can quietly run their stores down over years, even healthy men who'd otherwise never be low.
+Here's the group the usual advice misses, and the one place on this page where an institution's interest actively works against the reader's.
+Every whole-blood donation carries off a big chunk of your iron at once, and the U.S. lets you give again well before most people have rebuilt it.
+Blood centers exist to collect blood, not to police donor iron — and it shows.

 Iron lost per donation